CIA nominee Haspel vows spy agency will not reinstate torture - Journal du Cameroun

 “In retrospect it is clear… that CIA was not prepared to conduct a detention and interrogation program.”

-Haspel said that the CIA is now — unlike during the years following the September 11, 2001 attacks — bound by the Defense Department’s Army Field Manual, which specifically forbids torture like waterboarding.
+Haspel said that the CIA is now bound by the Defense Department’s Army Field Manual, which specifically forbids torture like waterboarding.

 “I support the law.
 I would not support a change in the law,” she said.

-Democrats worry that Trump and top aides are not opposed to the use of outlawed techniques like waterboarding in interrogations — and Trump has appeared to extol Haspel’s past involvement in the post-9/11 interrogation program.
+Democrats worry that Trump and top aides are not opposed to the use of outlawed techniques in interrogations, and Trump has appeared to extol Haspel’s record in the program.

 Pressed over whether she would resume an interrogation program, and allow torture, if ordered by Trump, she said she would not.